Themekraft/wc4bp/readme.txt

 8. Profile Address Details

 == Changelog ==

+= 3.0.11 1 August 2017 =
+* Added the groups creation verification, to avoid creating duplicates when upgrading plugin versions
+* Added the code of the group in the field description
+* Freemius update to allow free pro add ons

 = 3.0.10 27 July 2017 =
 * Adding a security measure to avoid show internal pages to logout users